ronikbhaskar/ronikbhaskar.github.io/ronikbhaskar.github.io/source/projects/gallery.md

 <div class="simple-wrapper">
   <div class="text-wrapper">
     <a id="ship-in-a-bottle"></a>
-    <h1>Ship in a Bottle - 18 Grid</h1>
+    <h1>Ship in a Bottle</h1>
-    <p>I suppose it's technically only half a bottle, but if I made the whole bottle, then you wouldn't be able to see the ship.</p>
+    <p>Sometimes, I can still see that ship braving the ocean waves.
+I suppose it's technically only half a bottle, but if I made the whole bottle, then you wouldn't be able to see the ship.</p>
     <p>Designed: 06/02/25</p>
   </div>
   <div class="image-container">